-BI’s strategy towards 2025 determines that we shall prepare people and businesses towards an international, digital and sustainable future.
-This page shows how we, as organization, use UN’s sustainability targets within our tutoring, research and within our own house.
+BI’s strategy towards 2025 determines that we shall prepare people and companies for an international, digital and sustainable future.
+This page shows how we approach sustainability in our research, teaching and within our own organisation.

 "At BI we aim to educate responsible managers and develop knowledge for a sustainable society.
 Combined with our own contribution to reducing CO2 footprints, we aim to be part of the solution instead of the problem."

 Some of our target areas towards 2025 are:

 - To ensure inclusive and quality teaching for all and promote lifelong learning.

 - Integrate sustainability in all our courses in alignment with the UN Sustainable Development Goals (SDGs) and the UN Principles for Responsible Management Education (PRME).